OutlierVentures/H2O/kovan/README.md

 ## Getting Kovan ETH

-In order to deploy your contracts, you'll need about 0.2ETH.
-You'll need additional ETH for the contracts deployed when publishing assets.
+In order to deploy your contracts, you'll need about 0.3ETH.
+Contracts for publishing assets following deployment have minimal fees.
+0.5ETH should be enough to start.

 You can get Kovan Ether at these locations:
 - [Gitter Faucet](https://gitter.im/kovan-testnet/faucet) – 3ETH